marie-jakob/mesdt/notes.md

 + Implement two strategies:

-	+ Barr et al. (2013): Maximal Model -> Start with maximal model, reduce sequentially and use the first model that fits the data
+	+ Barr et al. (2013): Maximal Model -> Start with maximal model, reduce sequentially and use the first model that fits the data -> adapted to SDT models (do this "separately" for Mu and Lambda -> see below)

 	+ Matuschek et al. (2017): Balancing power and Type I error rate -> determine maximal fitting model and reduce random-effects structure sequentially until there is a significantly worse model fit (determined by LRTs)

-+ ::buildmer package could work for this -> Julia?
++ ::buildmer package is probably not that easy to include -> do this manually

+##### "Keep it maximal"

++ User gives the maximum random-effects structure justified by the design

++ estimate the full model with nAGQ = 0 and terms are removed until the model converges to a non-singular fit
+	+ for removal, adhere to principle of marginality _within_ sensitivity and response bias
+	+ first, remove correlations
+	+ then: check variance of slopes for the highest-order predictors on sensitivity and response bias and remove the slope with the lowest estimated variance from the model
+	+ if the model still does not converge when only random intercepts for sensitivity and response bias are in the model, warn the user accordingly and suggest a different modeling approach (e.g., fitting on aggregated data) -> Still fit the model
++ Store the formula and fit the converging model again with nAGQ = 1
++ if the model does not converge, increase the iterations iteratively until `max_iter` is exceeded
++ if the model does not converge by then -> reduce random-effects structure further
+	+ again: if the random intercept for either sensitivity or response bias would be removed in the next step, the user is warned about this
++ Return:
+	+ the final estimated model
+	+ Table with sensitivity and response bias estimates
+	+ the final model formula
+	+ some string in nice formatting explaining the model?

+##### lme4
++
++ check if model is singular: `isSingular()`
++ check if model converged: https://search.r-project.org/CRAN/refmans/performance/html/check_convergence.html ?
++ or simply check the messages: https://stackoverflow.com/questions/64114841/capturing-convergence-message-from-lme4-package-in-r

 ### Dealing with Predictors